luckychoido/github_practice/hello.md

 - VERY EASY TO MERGE (=Fast-forward)

 ## Merge 2

 - when there is an additonal commit on head branch
 - real branch needed
 - conflicts may happen but don't be worried

 ## Tiny updates at the server

 - Using pull
 - Conflicts may happen but don't be worried

+## Resolve the conflict

+- IMPORTANT!
+NOT TO BE AFRAID OF IT